Microneedling: What Is It, The Benefits, Aftercare & More.

 You should avoid wearing makeup for 24/48 hours, and avoid the use of any active ingredients (such as retinol/AHA’s/BHA’s) or exfoliants for 1 week.
 Other cosmetic treatments such as dermal filler and anti-wrinkle should be avoided for 2 weeks.

-It is recommended to use a gentle cleanser, moisturiser and SPF only for 1 week following your treatment while the skin heals..
+It is recommended to use a gentle cleanser, moisturiser and SPF only for 1 week following your treatment while the skin heals.
+We love CLINICCARE Sun Shield SPF30+ to protect against sun damage.
 Avoid alcohol and caffeine as your skin recovers and it’s worth checking in with your practitioner for any personalised skincare routine recommendations to target your skin concerns.

 6. How long does it take to see results from microneedling?